Keyboard shortcuts

 1Error (API failure, bad config, …)

-Approval in headless mode
+Trust mode in headless mode

 There is no human to approve tool calls.
-Koda automatically:
+Koda applies a headless policy β€” more restrictive than interactive Auto mode:

 • Approves read-only tools: Read, Grep, Glob, WebFetch

-• Rejects destructive Bash commands (rm -rf, git push --force, …)
+• Rejects all destructive operations: Delete tool, rm -rf, git push --force, etc.

 • Skips AskUser questions (prints to stderr, continues with empty answer)